 Initial output quality

 The first — and perhaps most obvious — point of comparison between AI app builders is the quality of their initial output.
-Of course, there’s always room for iteration and improvement, but how far does the AI output get you?
+Of course, there’s always room for iteration and improvement, but how far does the AI app generator get you?
 Does it need lots of debugging and refactoring, or does the code mostly “just work”?
 How well does the AI interpret prompts?

 That’s what we tested and reviewed first.